-Authenticity is important in collector cars, with owners often obsessing over such small details as original dealership paperwork and meticulous documentation of a restoration.
+Emphasis on originality is important with collector cars, with owners often obsessing over small details like vintage dealership paperwork and proper documentation of a restoration.
 (Photo by Jesse Stawnyczy/Cronkite News)

 SCOTTSDALE – Just as the ’56 Chevy Bel Air was about to rumble up the ramp, someone on the detail team noticed a dull spot on an otherwise gleaming tire.